 - Access to certain doctors and hospitals, called your HMO provider network, which helps control how much you pay for health care.

-- A primary care physician (PCP) who you see for routine check-ups, physicals, colds and flu.
+- A primary care provider (PCP) who you see for routine check-ups, physicals, colds and flu.
 Your PCP will refer you to a specialist for more serious illnesses.

 HMO.
 It's Personal.

-You can change your PCP at any time, except if you are hospitalized or in the 2nd or 3rd trimester of pregnancy.
+Of course!
+You can change your PCP or medical group/IPA at any time unless you are hospitalized or in the 2nd or 3rd trimester of pregnancy.

 HMO.
 It's Affordable.

-HMO health plans are designed to control costs while keeping you healthy.
-Most of your costs are your monthly premiums, copays and a set deductible.
-HMOs are also a lower-cost option because doctors and hospitals in the HMO provider network agree to offer their services at a set price.
+HMO health plans are designed to control costs through preventive health care that helps you avoid serious and costly health problems.
+Your costs are also kept low because the doctors and hospitals in the HMO provider network agree to offer their services at a set price.